 Doing this helps keep your body guessing, making it easier to lose weight and keep it off long-term.

 The idea behind carb cycling is to give the body the carbohydrates it needs on high-carb days to fuel workouts and replenish glycogen stores, while on low-carb days, the body relies on stored fat for energy.
-This strongly correlates with your metabolism - the process by which your body converts food into energy.

-If there is too much glucose circulating in your bloodstream at once due to excessive carb intake, then some will be stored as fat rather than burned off as energy because there isn't enough space left in our cell's storage facilities (called "mitochondria").
+If there is too much glucose circulating in your bloodstream at once, due to excessive carb intake, then some will be stored as fat rather than burned off as energy because there isn't enough space left in our cell's storage facilities (called "mitochondria").

 The body responds to a high-carb diet by producing insulin, which is a hormone that tells your cells to take up sugar from your blood.
 This process is called "glucose disposal."
 When you eat a surplus of carbs, your muscles and liver store the excess glucose as glycogen (a type of energy storage molecule).

 You can structure your carb cycling in a number of ways.
 The most common method is to alternate between high-carb days and low-carb days, but you can also alternate between high and low weeks.
 This means that you'll consume a high amount of carbs one week, then very few the next.
-When you take your morning breath measurement, your personalized nutritional plan will adjust to what food your metabolism needs in real-time.
+When you take your morning breath measurement, your personalized nutritional plan will adjust to what macros your metabolism needs in real-time.

 If your goal is muscle growth ("gainer"), then you will want to eat a surplus of overall macros per day, but make sure to balance the carbs and allow them to fit into your low and high-carb days.